 Approach with extreme caution and do not attempt to catch this spider unless you know how to as their fangs can penetrate thick leather and even plastic.

 Brown House Spider

-The brown house spider food source is feeding on other insects and pests in your home.
+The brown house spiders food source is feeding on other insects and pests in your home.